(321) 926-3242

 If you’re ready to get started, call us now!

 Begin by finding the original will.
-The deceased might have kept it in a safe place, like a home safe, safety deposit box, or with their attorney.
+The deceased might have kept it in a safe place, such as a home safe, a safety deposit box, or with their attorney.

-Once you have the will, read it carefully to understand the instructions left by the deceased.
+Once you have the will, read it carefully to understand the deceased’s instructions.
 The will identifies beneficiaries and details the division of property and assets.

-Check for any specific instructions related to the payment of debts, taxes, and distribution of personal belongings.
+Check for any specific instructions regarding the payment of debts and taxes, as well as the distribution of personal belongings.
 This will guide you in managing the estate.

 Consulting an attorney can be very helpful.
 An attorney can explain legal language and help ensure the will is executed correctly.
 It’s also good to confirm the will’s validity by checking if it was properly signed and witnessed.

-Sometimes, unexpected issues can arise, like disputes over the will’s contents.
-Having legal guidance can help in these situations.
+Sometimes unexpected issues can arise, such as disputes over the will’s contents.
+Having legal guidance can help in situations like these.
 If a probate process is required, the attorney can assist you throughout.

 Reviewing the will is critical in ensuring that the deceased’s wishes are honored and their estate is managed appropriately.